HITECHCRIME/BATTOU_MOTH_Rakanichu/README.md

 la tunda boraros
 virunas all in my head
 battou de la sangre to gang
-las tundas be twisting my brain (-ye)
+las tundas are twisting my brain (-ye)

-clearly insane for a mind so blank my morning ritual never in vain
+clearly insane for a mind to be blank my morning ritual never in vain